Ray (wrestler)

 Ray (February 14, 1982 – August 30, 2018) was a Hong Kong professional wrestler.
-After being trained by Emi Sakura, Ray made her professional wrestling debut in September 2003 and would for the next several years wrestle under different masks, before she began working for Smash in March 2010, unmasked under the ring name Lin Byron (Japanese: リン・バイロン, 林白龍 (林白龙, Lín Báilóng)) (sometimes transliterated as Lin Bairon).
+Trained by Emi Sakura, she made her professional wrestling debut in September 2003 and would for the next several years wrestle under different masks, before she began working for Smash in March 2010, unmasked under the ring name Lin Byron (Japanese: リン・バイロン, 林白龍 (林白龙, Lín Báilóng)) (sometimes transliterated as Lin Bairon).
 She remained with Smash until the promotion folded in March 2012, after which she transferred over to its successor, Wrestling New Classic (WNC), which lasted until June 2014.
 In April 2013, Byron became the third WNC Women's Champion.
 She revived the Ray character in January 2011, initially signing with Ice Ribbon, before becoming a freelancer in May 2012.
 Afterwards, she mainly worked for the Reina Joshi Puroresu promotion, while also promoting her own independent events and traveling to the United States to work for Shimmer Women Athletes.
 During her career, Ray held the CMLL-Reina International Junior, International Ribbon Tag Team and WNC Women's Championships, among other titles.
 After being diagnosed with a brain tumor in December 2015, she died in August 2018.